ALMSIVI/novel-tools-py/docs.md

 Formats the title, using the necessary information in the data.

-To reduce the number of required transformers, this class will use a list of "unit" processors.
+This class uses a list of "unit" processors.
 Each unit contains a "filter" and one or two format strings.
 One can filter based on any attribute of the given data, the most important of which include type and tag.
 If one format string is given, then it will be used to fill the "formatted" field.
 If a dict is given, then it will use the values to fill the custom key fields.

 Be careful if you want to use this on non-title data, for most writers use 'formatted' to determine whether the data is a title.